MNZ handles the processing of international licences for NZ riders for any FIM-sanctioned events held in New Zealand or internationally.

-From 1 November 2019, every competitor wishing to apply for an FIM Licence must complete the On-Line Anti-Doping Education Program (ALPHA).
+From 1 January 2022, every competitor wishing to apply for an FIM Licence must complete the On-Line Anti-Doping Education Program (International-Level Athlete Education Program).

 This will require prospective licence holders to:

-- Complete the ALPHA program and obtain a certificate of completion
+- Complete the International-Level Athlete Education Program and obtain a certificate of completion

 - Provide the certificate of completion to MNZ along with their FIM Licence application

-The ALPHA program can be accessed at adel.wada-ama.org
+The International-Level Athlete Education Program can be accessed at adel.wada-ama.org

 The FIM Riders’ Insurance Scheme came into effect 1 January 2019, which means that FIM Licences automatically include world-class insurance cover.
 However, FIM Licences may only be used at events which have an IMN and are on the FIM calendar.
 Riders competing at any other events must organise their own personal accident insurance.